 A second look at the jr rabbits’ conformation – 6-8 weeks

 Before you make a call this is the age where they start to look slender and don’t have much body mass.
 They are kind of like the skinny teenager who has not filled out yet.

 At this age, you are just looking to see if there are any changes in the length of body shape and shoulders.
-Are they lengthening to where they are longer then they should be?
+Are they lengthening to where they are longer than they should be?

-(if you raise a breed like Flemish Giants or English lops they this does not apply) The ARBA has a great PDF to help you know what conformation pose your breed should have.
+(if you raise a breed like Flemish Giants or English lops this does not apply) The ARBA has a great PDF to help you know what conformation pose your breed should have.

 With that said.
 14weeks is the next age group I personally like to look over the rabbits I decided to keep.
 They should be starting to look like that 4-5 week old body type again and filling out a bit better.